exasol/exaoperation-xmlrpc/EXAoperation_XMLRPC.md

 Function take a dictionary with parameters and return a list of fields, that was modified, allowed keys are:
 * `comment` (`TextLine`, optional)
   Description of the driver, not required.
+* `disable_security_manager` (`Bool`, optional)
+  This option may be required to allow unsupported JDBC drivers to be run.
+However, it is not recommended to use this option.
 * `jdbc_main` (`TextLine`)
   Name of the main class.
 * `jdbc_name` (`TextLine`)